-Constructed of highly polished 304 stainless steel, the system comes complete with two purification elements and utilizes the latest technological advances.
+Constructed of highly polished 304 stainless steel, all the different sized systems comes complete with two purification elements and utilize the latest technological advances.

 The Royal Berkey system has a storage capacity of about 3.25 gallons (12.3 liters) and when in use it stands 23″ in height with a diameter of 9.5″.
 The upper chamber nests within the lower chamber for transport and stands only 15.25″ in height.

 Configured with two Black Berkey® purification elements the system will purify up to 4 gallons (15.1 liters) per hour.
 This system can be expanded to use four purification elements to produce twice as much per hour.

 I keep our Berkey right beside a small secondary kitchen sink (with the spigot over the sink to catch drips) for easy access to the faucet when filling.